A geometric theory of zero area singularities in general relativity: The Riemannian ZAS inequality

-If this is to equal zero, we must have $c_1 = -\frac{c_2}{4}$.
-Then the function $u$ can be written as

-If $\epsilon>0$ is sufficiently small, then by inspection, $u(r)$ must vanish on $[0,2\pi]$, regardless of value of $c_2$.
-In particular, this metric provides the desired counterexample.
-(By the maximum principle, superharmonic functions only tend to increase $\ol H$, and thus would not change the outcome.)
-See \cite{jauregui} for a further discussion on obstructions to the above problem.
-The above example shows that one cannot in general force the boundary to be a minimal surface via a global harmonic conformal factor.
-However, we predict in the following conjecture that we can ``almost'' do so in the following sense: given $(N,h)$ as above, there exists a positive $h$-harmonic function $u$ such that $N$ contains a compact surface $\tilde \Sigma$ of zero mean curvature (with respect to $u^4h$) such that $\tilde \Sigma$ and $\Sigma$ have approximately the same area (with respect to $u^4h$).
+Despite these obstructions, we predict in the following conjecture that we can ``almost'' solve the above problem in the following sense: given $(N,h)$ as above, there exists a positive $h$-harmonic function $u$ such that $N$ contains a compact surface $\tilde \Sigma$ of zero mean curvature (with respect to $u^4h$) such that $\tilde \Sigma$ and $\Sigma$ the same area (with respect to $u^4h$).
 The following conjecture was first given in \cite{bray_npms}.
-(For details on the outermost minimal area enclosure of the boundary of an asymptotically flat manifold, see section \ref{sec_omae} in appendix A.) \begin{conj}[``Conformal Conjecture''] Let $(N,h)$ be a smooth asymptotically flat 3-manifold with compact, smooth, nonempty boundary $\Sigma$, with $h$ extending smoothly to $\Sigma$.
-Given $\epsilon > 0$, there exists a smooth, positive function $u$ on $N$ and metric $h_0 = u^4 h$ satisfying the following conditions.
-Let $\tilde \Sigma$ be the outermost minimal area enclosure of $\Sigma$ with respect to $h_0$. \begin{enumerate} \item $u$ is harmonic with respect to $h$ and tends to 1 at infinity. \item In the metric $h_0$, the areas of $\tilde \Sigma$ and $\Sigma$ differ by at most $\epsilon$. \item $\tilde \Sigma$ is disjoint from $\Sigma$. \end{enumerate} \end{conj} The third condition guarantees that $\tilde \Sigma$ is $C^\infty$ with zero mean curvature measured in $h_0$ (see section \ref{sec_omae} in appendix A).
+(For details on the outermost minimal area enclosure of the boundary of an asymptotically flat manifold, see section \ref{sec_omae} in appendix A.) \begin{conj}[``Conformal conjecture''] Let $(N,h)$ be a smooth asymptotically flat 3-manifold with compact, smooth, nonempty boundary $\Sigma$, with $h$ extending smoothly to $\Sigma$.
+There exists a smooth, positive function $u$ on $N$ and metric $h_0 = u^4 h$ satisfying the following conditions.
+Let $\tilde \Sigma$ be the outermost minimal area enclosure of $\Sigma$ with respect to $h_0$. \begin{enumerate} \item $u$ is harmonic with respect to $h$ and tends to 1 at infinity. \item In the metric $h_0$, the areas of $\tilde \Sigma$ and $\Sigma$ are equal. \item $\tilde \Sigma$ is smooth with zero mean curvature. \end{enumerate} \end{conj} See section \ref{sec_omae} in appendix A for a discussion of outermost minimal area enclosures.
 We remark that the conjecture is known to be true in the spherically symmetric case.
-The effect of applying the Conformal Conjecture to an asymptotically flat manifold with boundary is illustrated in figure \ref{fig_conf_conj}.
+The effect of applying the Conjecture \ref{conj_conformal} to an asymptotically flat manifold with boundary is illustrated in figure \ref{fig_conf_conj}.